 20012/13 was a very good year of growth for the Bristol-HQed shop, with profit up 30% to £12.2m.
+Why stop there?
+Because since then, the firm has not released profit figures.
+Revenue's climbed though, by 15% to 71.6m in 2015/16.
 It may not be as profitable as Burges Salmon and Osborne Clarke, but it looks like it's delivering on its ambition to be the number three firm in Bristol - a desire which looked pretty fanciful only a few years ago.

 The firm has five practice areas: real estate, commercial services, employment, banking and lender services and private business.
 Traditionally it capitalised on the fact that other regional firms didn't tend to have much of a regional focus, and it has picked up good work from smaller, regional based companies such as Avon Rubber Group and Aardman Animations.
 Cracking.
 Now that it's made more of a name for itself the proportion of finance and corporate work it does for bigger ticket clients - Barclays, WH Smith, Orange, EDF Energy, The